Series: Kamen Rider V3

-Kamen Rider V3, the second Kamen Rider series, aired from 1973 to 1974.Kazami Shiro was marked for death by the evil group Destron after witnessing a murder by their hands.
-When Destron forces him to murder his family, Kazami pleads with his saviors, the Kamen Riders to make him into a cyborg-warrior too.
+Kamen Rider V3, Shiro Kazami, is an altered human.
+Mortally wounded by Destron, he is rebuilt by Kamen Riders 1 and 2, reborn as Kamen Rider V3.Kamen Rider V3, the second Kamen Rider series, aired from 1973 to 1974.Kazami Shiro was marked for death by the evil group Destron after witnessing a murder by their hands.
+When Destron forces him to watch the murder of his family, Kazami pleads with his saviors, the Kamen Riders to make him into a cyborg-warrior too.
 They only comply after he is wounded saving their lives; now, after the sacrifice of his saviors, Kazami as Kamen Rider V3 takes on the forces of Destron.
 Later, he is joined by former Destron scientist Yuki Jouji, who takes up the mantle of Riderman, also known as the fourth Kamen Rider.

 This show features examples of: